 When it comes to bottomless brunch Belfast has a handful of options.

-However, the vast majority of articles online are very outdated and show 15+ places that do a boozy brunch in Belfast in 2023.
+However, the vast majority of articles online are very outdated and show 15+ places that do a boozy brunch in Belfast.

 That just isn’t the case any more.
 As it stands, there are only 9 venues offering bottomless brunch in Belfast (we’ve phoned each of them to check).